infinitee404/fetch-dictionary/README.md

 # Dictionary App

 This repository contains a mockup of a dictionary app built using React and Vite.
 The app is designed to allow users to search for words, view their definitions, and listen to audio pronunciations of the phonetics.
 Users can input search terms and navigate through the dictionary entries.
+The API used for the dictionary is from https://dictionaryapi.dev.
+The basic syntax of a URL request to the API is: https://api.dictionaryapi.dev/api/v2/entries/en/<word>

 ## Demo